How to successfully order the iPhone X

 3. Confirm your upgrade status

-Just because you're on a payment plan for your current smartphone it doesn't mean you're eligible for an upgrade.
-Sometimes another payment towards your device needs to be paid, other times your carrier may ask for a bigger payoff before you are eligible to upgrade.
+Just because you're on a payment plan for your current smartphone doesn't mean you're eligible for an upgrade.
+Sometimes another payment toward your device needs to be paid; other times your carrier may ask for a bigger payoff before you are eligible to upgrade.

 By far the best way to order previous iPhones is through the Apple Store iOS app.
 The past few preorders I've placed have been through the app without a single issue.
 Most of the time the app is the first thing to come back after Apple takes the store offline.